juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

   * Supervise master students on their research project.
   * Northumbria University, Department of Computer and Information Sciences.
 Spring, 2024

-* KF6004/KF7031: Computer Networks and Cyber Security
+* KF7031: Computer Networks and Cyber Security
-  * Lectures and workshops for year 3 undergraduate students (Level 6) and master students (Level 7).
+  * Lectures and workshops for master students (Level 7).
   * Northumbria University, Department of Computer and Information Sciences.
 Spring, 2024

 * KV5002: Computer Networks, Security and Operating Systems